nengo/nengo-loihi/docs/tips.rst

 Splitting large Ensembles
 -------------------------

-By default, Nengo Loihi will split ``Ensemble`` objects that are too large to fit on a single Loihi core into smaller pieces to distribute across multiple cores.
+By default, NengoLoihi will split ``Ensemble`` objects that are too large to fit on a single Loihi core into smaller pieces to distribute across multiple cores.
 For some networks (e.g. most densely-connected networks), this can happen by itself without any guidance from the user.

-For networks that use `nengo.Convolution` transforms, such as image processing networks, some assistance is usually required to tell Nengo Loihi *how* to split an ensemble.
+For networks that use `nengo.Convolution` transforms, such as image processing networks, some assistance is usually required to tell NengoLoihi *how* to split an ensemble.
 This is because grouping the neurons sequentially is rarely ideal for such networks.
 For example, if an ``Ensemble`` is representing a 32 x 32 x 4 image (that is 32 rows, 32 columns, and 4 channels),